So, you have decided to pack your bags and move somewhere else from GoDaddy webmail, right?

 Both the options have mobile-friendly webmail and you also have options for maintaining calendar, contacts and tasks.
 For IMAP, you must pay extra.

-Office 365 Email through GoDaddy, to be frank, is an expensive affair even if you directly compare it with Office 365 from Microsoft instead of G Suite.
+Office 365 Email through GoDaddy, to be frank, is an expensive affair even if you directly compare it with Office 365 from Microsoft instead of Google Workspace (formerly G Suite).

 For Office 365 email, GoDaddy has the following options: